Do you want to allow your users to save and resume their WordPress forms before submission?

 Next, there are more options if you scroll down.
 You can ‘Enable Resume Link’ to allow users to copy the form link and paste it into their browsers to resume later.

-There is also an option to ‘Enable Email Notification’ that sends the link to the user’s email address, so they can access their form from their inbox.
+There is also an option to ‘Enable Email Notification’ that sends the link to the user’s email address so that they can access their form from their inbox.

 You can also edit the email text your visitors will see in their inbox and the display message.